Redsift/build-taxi-sift-guide/docs/2-Mapping-Emails.md

 Input is coming directly from the `taxi` input.
 Since we are not performing any key operations we can get our inputs directly from the DAG inputs.
 So, for this step we skipped the `node1` we created in the first step.
 We are going to bring it back in the next step for a key selection.

-Output is to receipts which later on is going to be a `store` for the DAG but for now we are exporting it so we can observe the new layout of our data.
+Output is to `receipts` which later on is going to be a `store` for the DAG but for now we are exporting it so we can observe the new layout of our data.

 ```
 [{
   "#": "Messages mapper",
   "implementation": {
-      "node": "server/map1.js"
+      "javascript": "server/map1.js"
   },
   "input": {
       "bucket": "taxi"